matthewoden/slackerton/README.md

 # Slackerton

-Hedwig Slackbot for a local gaming slack
+A mostly useless Hedwig Slackbot for a local gaming slack.

+Uses a fork of hedwig to support Slack threading.

 Responders: